A fire at a wedding hall in northern Iraq kills at least 100 people and injures 150 more

-BAGHDAD (AP) — A fire at a wedding hall in northern Iraq killed at least 100 people and injured 150 others, authorities said Wednesday.
+MOSUL, Iraq (AP) — A fire at a wedding hall in northern Iraq killed at least 100 people and injured 150 others, authorities said Wednesday, warning the death toll could rise higher.

 The fire happened in Iraq’s Nineveh province in its Hamdaniya area, authorities said.
-That’s a predominantly Christian area just outside of the northern city of Mosul, some 335 kilometers (205 miles) northwest of the capital, Baghdad.
+That’s a predominantly Christian area just outside of the city of Mosul, some 335 kilometers (205 miles) northwest of the capital, Baghdad.

 Television footage showed charred debris inside of the wedding hall as an man shouted at firefighters.